Ian-Fogelman/s3sql/examples/README.md

-This directory contains pratical examples how how to use s3sql.
+This directory contains practical examples how how to use s3sql.